Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Kinds of Stuffed Animals Are Best for Dogs?

 The stuffed animals best suited for dogs are those that are well-stitched.
-This way, they don’t easily fall apart and start leaking the interior stuffing.
-Plushies made specifically for canines are typically designed to withstand chewing and other hardcore handling that typical toys may not withstand.
-However, there is no real right or wrong stuffed animal for a dog, as long as it isn’t so small or easily torn up.
+This means they don’t easily fall apart and start leaking the interior stuffing.
+Plushies made specifically for canines are typically designed to withstand chewing and other hardcore handling that typical human toys may not withstand.
+However, there is no real right or wrong stuffed animal for a dog, as long as it isn’t too small or easily torn up.

 What Alternatives Can Be Offered to Your Dog Instead of Stuffed Animals?

-If your dog likes stuffed animals so much that they tend to destroy them in short notice, it can be expensive to continually replenish their toys.
+If your dog likes stuffed animals so much that they tend to destroy them quickly, it can be expensive to continually replenish these toys.
 Therefore, it might be a good idea to find less expensive alternatives that can satisfy your dog’s affinity for stuffed animals without breaking the bank.

 Here are ideas to consider: